DavidSilveraGabriel/Web3-wave-example/README.md

 # Web3-wave-example
 an mini project from buildspace for a web3 app

-mkdir my-wave-portal
-cd my-wave-portal
+## the first steps
+* mkdir name-of-the-project : make a folder
+* cd name-of-the-project : enter in the folder
-npm init -y
+* npm init -y : init node
-npm install --save-dev hardhat
+* npm install --save-dev hardhat : install hardhat for blockchain projects

-npx hardhat        if you have yarn installed along with npm, you may get errors such as npm ERR! could not determine executable to run.
-In this case, you can do "" yarn add hardhat ""
+* npx hardhat : start the hardhat project ""if you have yarn installed along with npm, you may get errors such as npm ERR! could not determine executable to run.
+In this case, you can do "" yarn add hardhat "" ""

 npm install --save-dev @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers